E - the type of the elements in this collectionpublic abstract class AbstractCollection<E> extends Object implements Collection<E>

 method for efficiency.

-if and only if this collection contains at least one element e
+true if and only if this collection contains at least one element e such that

 This implementation iterates over the elements in the collection, checking each element in turn for equality with the specified element.